Building and protecting your tomorrowsNow and for many years to come

 Richard has been helping individuals, families and businesses with their insurance and investment needs for 40 years.
 Richard graduated from McGill with a B.Sc. in 1969.
 In 1984, he earned the Chartered Life Underwriter designation.

-Andrew is a licensed Financial Security Advisor and Mutual Fund Representative.
-In a prior career, Andrew was a Partner at a global accountancy firm.
+Andrew is a licensed Financial Security Advisor and Mutual Fund Representative with Hub Capital Inc. In a prior career, Andrew was a Partner at a global accountancy firm.
 His specialty was in Forensic & Investigative Accounting.

 Ginette is the Marketing Assistant for Bourne Financial Group.
 Ginette joined Richard Bourne in 1998, and has been working since then to assist individuals and families with their daily life insurance and investment administration.